JsunJ/Certificates/README.md

 # Certificates

-### A collection of completition certificates I have earned from various courses and organizations.
+### A simple collection of completition certificates earned from various courses and organizations.